Paper making (commercial handmade)

 The first paper was made around 150 AD in China from plant fibres which were beaten in a pestle and mortar.
 Papermaking spread to the Islamic world in the eighth century AD, and the earliest use of water-powered pulp mills date from this time.
 The technique gradually travelled towards Europe providing a substitute to animal skins for writing.
 Literacy was poor and mainly restricted to religious organisations and the legal profession.
 Imported paper from Europe, and later the early production of paper in England coincided with Gutenberg’s invention of moveable printing type.

 The beating process could be mechanised using redundant water-powered corn mills which were converted wherever the mills were near to towns for easy transportation.
 Clear spring water was a necessity for making white paper.
-By this time cotton and linen rags were being used as raw material (re-cycling).
+By this time cotton, linen rags, old rope and canvas were being used as raw material (re-cycling).
 In the mid-1700s a new improved method of beating the rags into pulp was introduced from Holland improving the beating process, from days, to hours whilst also improving the pulp quality.

 Machine made paper was more consistent and much cheaper.
 Being made on a roll it could also be used in the new printing presses so that newspapers and books became readily available leading to improved education and literacy.
 The world of postal communication developed too so that the need for hand-made paper became restricted to speciality papers for artists and for special uses like certificates.